 It was so special to be recognised and such a beautiful evening.
 It’s also fantastic that businesses in the Newmarket area are recognised – there’s a lot of talent out there and we all contribute to the success of the shopping district as a whole.

-N. Who are your favorite New Zealand designers?
+N. Who are your favourite New Zealand designers?

 Georgia Alice has been strong for several years now, we love having her collections in store, especially the tailoring.
 Maggie Marilyn is another great newcomer I’d like to see more of.